schoolwidelabs/sensor-immersion/Lesson2/New/sound.md

 Describe your plan for getting the microbit to display the sound intensity

-If you need help with wiring, take a look at these guides: https://rb.gy/eavfdv
+If you need help with wiring, take a look at [these guides.](https://docs.google.com/document/d/1KrhVLl_owwXz_xAVbcIEAG9O5N4wdBY3mjd-GX34Bag/edit?usp=sharing)

 ## Step 3